Working Papers

 JEL Codes: G20, N20, O30.

-paper presents a closed-form characterization of the allocation of resources in
+presents a closed-form characterization of the allocation of resources in an

-an overlapping generation's model of two-sided, partial altruism.
-Three assumptions
+overlapping generation's model of two-sided, partial altruism.
+Three

-are made: (i) parents and children play Markov strategies, (ii) utility takes
+assumptions are made: (i) parents and children play Markov strategies, (ii)

-the CRRA form, and (iii) the income of children is stochastic but proportional
+utility takes the CRRA form, and (iii) the income of children is stochastic but

-to the saving of parents.
-In families where children are rich relatively to
+proportional to the saving of parents.
+In families where children are rich

-their parents, saving rates -- measured as a function of the family's total
+relatively to their parents, saving rates -- measured as a function of the

-resources -- are higher compared to the case when children are poor relative to
+family's total resources -- are higher compared to the case when children are

-their parents.
-Income redistribution from the old to the young, therefore,
+poor relative to their parents.
+Income redistribution from the old to the

 Keywords: